Connect with your exact customers

 Share key insights across your organization

 Ever wondered what it’s like managing the design process for a product used by millions of users?
-We sat down with Frank Yoo, Head of UX and Product Design at Lyft for a quick Q&A to get a sneak peek of his appearance on our latest edition of UX in Action: Lyft.
+We sat down with Frank Yoo, Head of UX and Product Design at Lyft for a quick Q&A to get a sneak peek of his appearance on UX in Action: Lyft.

 Product Design at Lyft is 13 people today, seven of whom joined in the last 10 months!
 Our group is a tight-knit bunch with a reputation for incredible team culture.
 We’re organized at a high level by core competency: Design and UX Research.
 Then we have “pods” where we have three small teams of two to four designers, each focused on one of our core user experiences: Passenger, Driver, and Enterprise.
 Our organization is purposefully flat, but the pods ensure we’re maintaining quality within each vertical such that every touchpoint you experience as a passenger, driver, or business partner feels polished, cohesive, and tailored to your use-case.
 We also optimize our team for genuinely good-natured people with a high hustle quotient, that also happen to be amazing full-stack designers and researchers.
 The goal being to bring on teammates that can assume total project ownership and full accountability of their solutions, snout to tail.
 And we’re all very supportive of one another, never letting a teammate fall too far while struggling with challenging particulars.
 So, our flexible team structure and deep-seeded culture keep us motivated and moving with confidence.